 We recommend that applicants check our website: www.humanrightsinitiative.org to understand our work, concerns and commitments.

-The last date for submissions is March 15th 2018.
-An international panel will review the entries, prepare a shortlist (members of the short list will be informed in time) and pick the winner; the winning entry will be announced in London on 18th April 2018.
+The last date for submissions is June 15th 2018.
+An international panel will review the entries, prepare a shortlist (members of the short list will be informed in time) and pick the winner; the winning entry will be announced in New Delhi.